sfalmo/rasp-from-scratch/README.md

 Note however, that DrJack's cloud calculation patches are not applied and thus, `wrf=CFRAC[L|M|H]` are not available (or wrong)!
 Use `cfrac[l|m|h]` instead, since those are implemented in the current version of NCL.

+##### A note about compile optimizations and CPU architectures
+For best performance and to lower computing costs, WRF should be compiled such that it may use all the fancy new features of modern CPUs - this so called instruction set can be specified in `.env` before the build.
+For example, if the cloud computing provider you use for RASP has the latest AMD Zen3 CPUs, set `WRF_MARCH_PROD=znver3` (look up the GNU compile option `-march` for a list of supported architectures).

+However, `geogrid.exe` must be run in the next build step to set up the region.
+This is not possible if the machine you use for this build does not support the instruction set you have chosen above.
+No, you cannot build WPS without building WRF first.
+No, you cannot set a different architecture for the WPS build.
+Hence, there is unfortunately no other possibility but to build WRF a second time with `WRF_MARCH_BUILD=native` and to use `geogrid.exe` from this build.

 ### Build RASP

 **You will need geographical data in `rasp/geog.tar.gz` before you run this step!**
 Go to [UCAR's page](https://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html) and download the appropriate bundle.
+See below if you want to use high-resolution SRTM data.

 ```shell
 $ docker-compose build rasp